jbelian/CS50/README.md

 # CS50
 My projects for Harvard's CS50.
-One of the best classes I've ever taken.
+One of my favorite classes I've ever taken.